guidovin/simpleFileEditor/README.md

 Built with npm 6.14.5 and node 12.18.2.

-To run the project, from it's directory, you must install npm packages and either server the production build or run npm start
+To run the project, from it's directory, you must install npm packages and either serve the production build or run npm start

 ## Available Scripts